jacobcd52/sparse_pretrain/design_choices.md

 **Config**: `sparsity.min_weights_per_neuron` (default: `4`)

+### Biases and Norm Weights Are NOT Sparsified
+**Our Implementation**: We only sparsify 2D+ parameters (weight matrices).
+Biases (1D) and normalization weights are always kept dense.

+**Paper Claims**: The replication guide states "Sparsity is applied to ALL weights and biases, including token embeddings."
+The authors' reference code has a `dense_biases` option.

+**Our Deviation**: We skip 1D parameters entirely because:
+1. The paper's "bug" section mentions biases going "from dense to sparse abruptly" as problematic
+2. Biases have relatively few parameters and minimal impact on overall sparsity
+3. Sparsifying biases can cause numerical instability

+**Note**: This is a deviation from the paper.
+If you want to match the paper exactly, this would need to be changed.

 ### The L0 Scheduling "Bug"
 **Paper Section 2.4**: There was a bug where embeddings and biases went from dense to sparse abruptly mid-training.